?Analytics… Definitions and Descriptions To Help You Understand What It Means

 Bounce Rate– This analytic covers the percentage of visitors that view a single page during their visit.

 This is one of the best metrics to determine if there is a major issue with your site from a design or compatibility standpoint.
 If your site-wide bounce rate is high (above 85%) it could indicate there are design problems.

 Compare your mobile vs non-mobile traffic.
 If mobile has a high bounce rate you may need to look at your site?s mobile compatibility.?
 If there is no issue there it may be caused by bad traffic sources.

 Drive relevant visitors to your blog via social media, niche forums, or backlinks.

 Exit Rate– The ratio of page views on a specific page and the number of exits from your blog on that specific page.

-Exit Rate represents the likelihood of someone leaving your site from a specific page.
+Exit Rate represents the likelihood of someone leaving your site from a specific page.?
 It can be used to help identify specific pages where visitors are leaving your site.
-It could indicate it’s not what the visitor was expecting, they didn’t see the relevance.
-If you have set up certain flows form our blog you can analyze the exit rate of the pages to determine what pages need your attention.
+It could indicate it?s not what the visitor was expecting, they didn?t see the relevance.?
+If you have set up certain flows from our blog you can analyze the exit rate of the pages to determine what pages need your attention.

 - Organic- Traffic from search queries run on search engines like Google, Yahoo, Bing.